Siphon880gh/devbrain/Backend as a Service - Firebase, Firestore, Supabase, Authentication/Firebase, Firestore/__ Firestore PRIMER.md

 ![](Z0BewEm.png)

-6. Refer to [[Firebase, Firestore PRIMER - Authentication Process]] that includes creating required users at the Console (dashboard), authenticating the app, and authenticating frontend users.
+6. Refer to [[__ Firebase Authentication PRIMER]] that includes creating required users at the Console (dashboard), authenticating the app, and authenticating frontend users.
 If your app doesnt require user login for your customers, you have two options:
 	- You can authenticate the **app itself** without authenticating users and still be able to modify documents in **Firebase Firestore** or other Firebase services.
 There is just no uid (user id) that comes from frontend users that you can compare to documents that stored the uid.
 	- You can choose to still authenticate a user and you'll add this single master user account at All Products -> Authentication -> Users.
 Then authenticate the master user on the backend instead of the frontend because your tech savvy customers don't need to see it.
 This is having one foot in the door in case you will scale up the app to have users in the future